openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

-As an OpenShift cluster administrator, I want to install a device driver, ideally on a Day 0 basis, to ensure that my cluster can use its underlying hardware to the fullest potential.
+As an OpenShift cluster administrator, I want to install a device driver, ideally on a Day 0 basis, to ensure that my cluster can use its underlying hardware to the fullest potential right from installation time.

 #### Software Agents To Ensure Compliance